thorasine/oranje/README.md

 Persistence is handled by **JPA** and **Hibernate** in a **MySQL** database.
 The front is built on **HTML** with **Thymeleaf**, **jQuery**, **Bootstrap** and **CSS**.

-The captcha verification is handled by Google's **reCaptcha**.
-The keys are domain dependent and configured to localhost, 127.0.0.1 and play-with-docker.com.
-If you'd like to change it, you can create your own key [here](https://www.google.com/recaptcha/admin/create).
+The captcha verification is handled by Google's **reCaptcha** and is based on a [Baeldung guide](https://www.baeldung.com/spring-security-registration-captcha).
+The keys are domain dependant and configured to localhost, 127.0.0.1 and play-with-docker.com.
+If you'd like to change it, you can create your own keys [here](https://www.google.com/recaptcha/admin/create).

 ## Security